shaxbee/tmplserver/README.md

 # Template Server

 Server for serving static files and templates.
 Templates are parsed using text/template.

-## Run
+## Example

 Expose server on port 80 using example templates and data.